-But the reality is, creating one from scratch can be a tall order for first-time builders—unless you know about these seven entirely doable and totally affordable tiny house kits.
-Each one is designed to empower DIYers with little or no construction experience to build their first homes.Continue to 2 of 8 below.
+While it is possible, creating one from scratch can be a tall order for first-time builders—unless you know about these seven entirely doable and relatively affordable tiny house kits.
+Each one is designed to empower do-it-yourselfers with little or no construction experience to build their own homes.

 - The Shonsie is a modern cottage with 160 square feet of interior space and a picturesque front porch.

-- The...
-Degsy is a single-level contemporary home with less than 200 square feet of livable space.
+- The Degsy is a single-level contemporary home with less than 200 square feet of livable space.

-The starting prices for a move-in ready dwelling ranges from $49,884 to $69,884.
+The price for a move-in ready dwelling starts at around $50,000.

 Each semi-DIY package comes with the following:

 - A tiny house shell placed on a custom trailer.
 If you're not in the know, a "shell" is a home with a finished exterior and an unfinished interior.
-This one comes equipped with windows, exterior doors and a shower.
+This one comes equipped with windows, exterior doors, and a shower.

 The second option is the build your own package.
 Prices start at $6,884, and kits come with the following:

-- Building plans
+- Building plans.

 Rookie building mistakes happen.
 The thing is, a costly blunder can sabotage your construction budget or worse, torpedo your tiny house dream.
 But what if there was a do-it-yourself solution that goof proofed the DIY process?

 Jamaica Cottage Shop created a line of cottage and cabin kits that their founder Domenic Mangano says anyone who can use a hammer can put together.
-Even better, each DIY package is made to order so you can customize your DIY dwelling based on your needs and budget.
+Even better, each DIY package is made to order so you can customize your future dwelling based on your needs and budget.

-Here's... what you need to know:
+Here's what you need to know:

 - Each basic kit includes everything you need to build a tiny house with an unfinished interior.

-- Insulation, plumbing and electrical packages cost extra
+- Insulation, plumbing and electrical packages cost extra.

 - Custom interior options like flooring and built-in storage are also available a la carte.
-You can view the option pricing table here.

-- Every item in the kit from fastening hardware to precut panels are color coded and clearly labeled for fast assembling.
+- Every item in the kit from fastening hardware to precut panels are color-coded and labeled clearly for fast assembling.